Tasha Low: 2012–2017: Debut with Skarf and solo activities in Korea

-After undergoing two years of intensive training in South Korea, Low debuted with the Singaporean-South Korean girl group Skarf, in which she served as the leader, lead dancer, rapper and vocalist.
-She and another member, Ferlyn, were the two Singaporean members in Skarf until Wong left the group in 2014.
+After undergoing two years of intensive training in South Korea, Low debuted with the Singaporean-South Korean girl group Skarf, in which she served as the leader, dancer, rapper and vocalist.
+She and another member, Ferlyn, were the two Singaporean members in Skarf until Ferlyn left the group in 2014.
 The group debuted with their first mini album, Oh!
 Dance and performed the song on KBS's Music Bank on 17 August 2012.
 On 14 August 2012, Skarf held their debut showcase in Seoul.

 In 2012, Low was picked as an endorsement model for a smartphone line, Pantech Vega R3.
 In 2013, she was selected as a host for Arirang's music program, Pops in Seoul.
 In the same year, Low also appeared on MBC's Gangnam Feel Dance.
 In 2014, she joined MBC's Dancing 9 alongside Glam's Zinni but was disqualified for personal reasons.
 In 2015, Low appeared as the female lead in TimeZ's and Roy Kim's MV for "Awaken" and "The Great Dipper", respectively.

 It was announced in 2015 that Low will be joining a new group following the disbandment of Skarf in 2014, with the group being sold to CJ E&M. In 2016, Low and other trainees under CJ E&M made an appearance on Chinese girl group survival reality programme Lady Bees.

-In 2017, Low joined the girl group survival show Idol School to compete with 40 other contestants for an opportunity to debut in a 9-member girl group.
+In 2017, Low joined the girl group survival show Idol School to compete with 40 other contestants for an opportunity to debut in a 9-member girl group Fromis 9.
 Although she was recognised for her dance and leadership abilities, she was eliminated from the potential debut group when she ranked 23rd in Episode 10.

 On 31 December 2017, her Instagram post stated that she will be starting her solo career, where she will be promoting future activities as Yu I Yeong.